Skip to main content

 Benzene Sources: Where It Can Be Found

-Because of the dangerousness of the substance, various state departments, including the EPA, DHHS, and OSHA, regulate the presence of benzene in a variety of contexts.
-There are short-term and long-term exposure limits for benzene in the workplace, maximum acceptable benzene concentrations in drinking water, and exposure limits for benzene that include recommendations for specialized breathing equipment around higher levels of the compound.
+Because it's dangerous, various state departments, including the EPA, DHHS, and OSHA, regulate the use of benzene.
+For example, there are short-term and long-term exposure limits for benzene in the workplace.
+There are also maximum acceptable benzene concentrations in drinking water and beverages.

 Natural Processes That Produce Benzene